Long Term Care Ombudsman Program

 Seeking Services or Information

-For more information, contact the North Dakota Aging and Disability at (800) 451-8693, www.carechoice.nd.gov or e-mail this information and assistance service at firstname.lastname@example.org.
+For more information, contact the ND Aging & Disability Resource Link: www.carechoice.nd.gov at toll-free at 855-GO2LINK (1-855-462-5465 or e-mail this information and assistance service at firstname.lastname@example.org.

 Top of page Back to previous page